Research project

 International research groups

-- Pregnancy Research Branch, National Institutes of Health (Detroit, MI, USA)
+- Pregnancy Research Branch, National Institutes of Health (Bethesda, MD, USA)

 - Wayne State University (Detroit, MI, USA)